 "Generated new revenues by addressing new personas and empowered their 150+ users with data"

 Your application developers would, in an ideal world, be focused on creating new features and improving core functionality, not custom building an extensive analytics engine or coding reporting features that constantly need to be updated.
 With the right embedded analytics, you don’t have to start from scratch to meet customer demands.
 This puts time back into the hands of your developers to improve core features and functionalities, all while delivering a state-of-the-art analytics experience.

 The more an application can guide users through decisions by weaving massive sets of data into something meaningful, the more likely adoption and usage will increase.
 As a software vendor, you need a combination of powerful analytics and visualization capabilities in order to deliver on the promise of turning data into actionable insight.

 Reap the rewards of others’ dedicated BI investments

-Leverage a community of support
+Leverage a massive support community

 Self-Service Analytics for Everyone

 Data analysis is no longer accessible only to the select few, highly trained, and technical people at a given organization.
 Ten years ago, this certainly wasn't the case, where IT department and analysts were responsible for most analytics and information delivery.
 Today, everyone needs to be a “data expert” in their own role to make intelligent decisions that drive a business forward.
 This influx of non-technical users has forced embedded analytics solutions to re-work the definition of self-service analytics.
 Users rightfully expect that the software they use will simplify traditionally difficult tasks of data preparation, data querying, and visual analysis.